delaneyj/datastar/site/static/md/reference/plugins_browser.md

 #### Modifiers

-- `:smooth` - Scrolling should be animate smoothly
+- `smooth` - Scrolling should be animate smoothly
-- `:instant` - Scrolling should be instant
+- `instant` - Scrolling should be instant
-- `:auto` - Scrolling is determined by the computed `scroll-behavior` CSS property
+- `auto` - Scrolling is determined by the computed `scroll-behavior` CSS property
-- `:hstart` - Scroll to the left of the element
+- `hstart` - Scroll to the left of the element
-- `:hcenter` - Scroll to the horizontal center of the element
+- `hcenter` - Scroll to the horizontal center of the element
-- `:hend` - Scroll to the right of the element
+- `hend` - Scroll to the right of the element
-- `:hnearest` - Scroll to the nearest horizontal edge of the element
+- `hnearest` - Scroll to the nearest horizontal edge of the element
-- `:vstart` - Scroll to the top of the element
+- `vstart` - Scroll to the top of the element
-- `:vcenter` - Scroll to the vertical center of the element
+- `vcenter` - Scroll to the vertical center of the element
-- `:vend` - Scroll to the bottom of the element
+- `vend` - Scroll to the bottom of the element
-- `:vnearest` - Scroll to the nearest vertical edge of the element
+- `vnearest` - Scroll to the nearest vertical edge of the element
-- `:focus` - Focus the element after scrolling
+- `focus` - Focus the element after scrolling

 ### View Transition